 espiritu santo vanuatu

 The water is warm, clear and calm

 I don’t know about you, but I have a lot less anxiety about travelling with the kids when the ocean is as safe as possible.
-Most of the beaches in Espiritu Santo, Vanuatu are ideal for kids with calm water.
+Most of the beaches on Santo Vanuatu are ideal for kids with calm water.
 Some of them even have spectacular snorkelling close to shore, particularly at Port Olry and Million Dollar Point.

-If the weather is a bit wild, you can always head to a blue hole!
+If it’s not as calm as you’d like, you can always head to a blue hole!

+espiritu santo vanuatu